Normal procesing time

 If you wish to stay in Denmark, you must contact SIRI for clarification of your grounds for residence.

-Please note that you are not allowed to work before you have received a residence and work permit from SIRI.
+As a citizen of a country outside the EU, the EEA or Switzerland you are not allowed to work before you have received a residence and work permit from SIRI.

 Can my family qualify for an EU residency document?

-Read more about how to apply for residence as a family member according to EU regulations here
+Read more about how to apply for residence as a family member according to EU regulations

 What more do I need to know before I apply?